 - 3.2.1.
-"Unladen vehicle mass" means the nominal mass of the vehicle [type and version] as indicated by the manufacturer(s) including all factory fitted [standard] equipment for normal operation of that vehicle [type and version] (e.g. fire extinguisher, tools, spare wheel), plus coolant, oils, 90 per cent of fuel and 100 per cent of other gas or liquids, as specified by the manufacturer, with the exception of used water. - 3.2.2.
-"Mass of a vehicle in running order" means the unladen vehicle mass with the addition of a driver (75 kg) and, for vehicles designed and constructed for the carriage of more than 8 persons (in addition to the driver), the mass of a crew member (75 kg), if there is a crew seat amongst the 8 or more seats. - 3.2.3.
-"Gross vehicle mass" or "maximum mass" means the technically permissible maximum laden mass as declared by the manufacturer. - 3.3.
-Interpretation rules with regard to masses - 3.3.1.
-All masses refer to kilogram (kg).
-Equipment not counted under paragraph 3.2.1 is deemed to be load. - 3.3.2.
-In the case of a towing vehicle designed and constructed to be coupled to a semitrailer (see. para.
-4.4.5.1.), the mass to be considered for classifying the towing vehicle is the mass of the towing vehicle in running order, increased by the mass corresponding to the maximum static vertical load transferred to the towing vehicle by the semitrailer and, where applicable, by the maximum mass of the towing vehicle's own load. - 3.3.3.
-The equipment and installations carried on a power-driven vehicle chassis (of crane vehicles, workshop vehicles, publicity vehicles, etc.) are regarded as being equivalent to goods. - 3.3.4.
-All mass indications of an incomplete vehicle shall be corrected at each stage of completion. - 4.
-CLASSIFICATION OF POWER-DRIVEN VEHICLES AND TRAILERS - 4.1.
-Category L light motor vehicles both not including the mass of the battery in the case of electric vehicles.
+"Unladen vehicle mass" means the nominal mass of the vehicle as indicated by the manufacturer(s) including all factory fitted standard equipment for normal operation of that vehicle (e.g. fire extinguisher, tools, spare wheel), plus coolant, oils, 90 per cent of fuel and 100 per cent of other gas or liquids, as specified by the manufacturer, with the exception of used water.
+In the case of mobile machinery, the machinery shall be considered as ready for operation. - 3.2.2.
+"Mass of a vehicle in running order" means the unladen vehicle mass with the addition of a driver (75 kg) and, for vehicles designed and constructed for the carriage of more than 8 persons (in addition to the driver), the mass of a crew member (75 kg), if there is a crew seat amongst the 9 or more seats.
+In the case of mobile machinery, the special tools, appliances, working materials, etc., if any, shall be considered as well as the mass of the crew members (each 75 kg). - 3.2.3.
+"Gross vehicle mass" or "maximum mass" means the technically permissible maximum laden mass as declared by the manufacturer.
+In the case of a towing vehicle designed to be coupled to a semitrailer (tractor for semitrailer) or centre axletrailer, the mass to be considered for classifying the vehicle is the mass of the tractor vehicle in running order, increased by the mass corresponding to the maximum static vertical load transferred to the tractor vehicle by the semitrailer or centre-axle trailer and, where applicable, by the maximum mass of the tractor vehicle's own load. - 3.2.4.
+"Maximum mass of trailers" is the static vertical load transmitted to the ground by the axle or axles of the semitrailer or centre-axle trailer when coupled to the towing vehicle and carrying its maximum load. - 3.3.
+Interpretation rules - 3.3.1.
+Equipment not counted under paragraph 3.2.1. is deemed to be load. - 3.3.2.
+(Reserved) - 3.3.3.
+The equipment and installations carried on a vehicle (of crane vehicles, workshop vehicles, publicity vehicles, etc.) are regarded as being equivalent to goods.
+A vehicle that has received an approval as an N category vehicle shall not be reclassified as mobile machinery in the process of multi-stage construction. - 3.3.4.
+All mass indications of an incomplete vehicle shall be corrected at each stage of completion.
+Approvals issued in the course of multi-stage construction shall be checked once the final vehicle is complete, and shall remain valid unless a component which would affect the validity of the test for the original approval has been altered, in which case a further homologation might be necessary.